 Hepatitis C- Why All Seniors Should Get Tested

-If you aren’t already familiar with this disease, hepatitis C is an inflammation of the liver.
-It can be caused by toxins, medications, diseases, infections or even excessive alcohol use.
+If you aren’t already familiar with this disease, hepatitis C is a viral infection of the liver.
+Hepatitis is a generic term and can be caused by toxins, medications, diseases, infections or even excessive alcohol use.
 This viral infection is actually very contagious and can range from a short, relatively mild illness, to a long, severe condition.
 It is a blood-born virus and one that typically spreads through sharing needles and syringes or from unscreened blood transfusions and unscreened organ transplants.
 Skin contact with the blood of an infected individual is also another way to spread this virus.

 While this virus can vary from person to person, it is still very serious and is something that all seniors and their caregivers should be aware of.
 It is so common, in fact, that the World Health Organization estimates that around 71 million people around the world have the hepatitis C virus.
 In the United States, there are roughly 3 million people with the virus.
 Unlike other forms of hepatitis, there is no preventative vaccine for hepatitis C.